 During a CARICOM workshop in April 2014 it became clear that it is necessary for Curaçao, like for other Caribbean countries, to make Tourism a 7th additional component to the Core Set of the FDES framework.
-This in accordance with the

-CARICOM indicators and the high social- and economical importance of tourism in Caribbean countries.
+This in accordance with the CARICOM indicators and the high social- and economical importance of tourism in Caribbean countries.

-Information about our environment is developing and thus the availability of environmental information will increase in the near future.
-The dissemination of information and regular publication of this compendium will enhance the needed cooperation, quality and completeness of environmental statistics in Curação.
+Information about our environment is in development and therefore the availability of environmental information will increase soon.
+The dissemination of information and regular publication of this compendium will enhance the needed cooperation, quality, and completeness of environmental statistics in Curaçao.